shashankcuber/shashankcuber/README.md

 - 👋 Hi, I’m Shashank Pathak
-- 👀 I’m interested in Applied  machine Learning, deep learning.
+- 👀 I’m interested in ML for healthcare.
-- Researcher @ Omics Research Lab (University of Alberta)
+- Researcher @ University of Alberta
-- 🌱 I’m currently a Graduate Student @ University of Alberta
+- 🌱 I’m currently a PhD Student @ University of Alberta
-- 💞️ I was a software engineer where I worked mostly on backend development.
+- 💞️ I was a software engineer, where I worked mostly on backend development.
 - 📫 You can reach me via [Linkedin](https://www.linkedin.com/in/shashankcube/) or via email: spathak2 [at] ualberta [dot] ca

 <!---